-- internally to the document itself through a specific element within an XML schema or by an HTML META tag;

-- externally by means of an RDF triple, a specific attribute in a database, etc.
+- internally to the document itself through a specific element within an XML schema or by an HTML META tag; - externally by means of a Resource Description Framework [RDF] triple, a specific attribute in a database, etc.

-One of these modalities is necessary for enabling automated construction and updating of catalogues (distributed and centralized) and the implementation of resolvers that associate the uniform name of a document with its physical location(s).
+At least one of these modalities is necessary for enabling automated construction and updating of catalogues (distributed and centralized) and the implementation of resolvers that associate the uniform name of a document with its physical location(s).
 The standard assumes no particular relationship between the originator of the document, its publisher, and the implementer of catalogues or resolution services.
 They may be the same entity, or not.